wmcnamara/crynn/README.md

    Currently only supports building to Windows.

 ### Disclaimer
-This engine is mostly intended as a personal project to learn more about computer graphics, and as such I will not make any guarantees about master branch stability.
+This engine is mostly intended as a personal project to learn more about computer graphics, and create personal games.
+As such I will not make any guarantees about master branch stability.
 I'm not always consistent with my styling, and some of the implemented code is poor, and unfinished.

 ## Dependencies
 Crynn relies on a multitude of dependencies.
 They are listed here: